FacePlusPlus/facepp-ios-sdk/ReadMe.md

 	- Choose 'Recursively create groups for any added folders'

 3. In xcodeproj -> Build Settings, set **"Objective-C Automatic Reference Counting"** to **NO**
-	- If you want to use automatic reference counting, you can use "FaceppSDK_ARC" instead of "FaceppSDK" which in step 1&2, automatic reference counting can support only 5.0 or newer version of iOS.
+	- If you want to use automatic reference counting, you can use "FaceppSDK_ARC" instead of "FaceppSDK" which in step 1&2.

 4. In your Application Delegate:
 	- Import FaceppAPI